-Compressed Air
+SAFE WORK PRACTICES Compressed Air

-Air powered tools in construction range from stapling guns to jack hammers.
+General - Air powered tools in construction range from staple guns to jack hammers.

-- 1. Compressed air not be used to blow debris or to clear dirt from any worker's clothes or skin. - 2.
+- 1. Compressed air will not be used to blow debris or to clear dirt from any worker's clothing or skin. - 2.
 Ensure that the air pressure has been turned off and the line pressure relieved before disconnecting the hose or changing tools. - 3.
-All hose connectors be the quick disconnect pressure release type with a "safety chain." - 4.
-Wear Personal Protective Equipment such as eye protection and face shields and ensure other workers in the area are made aware of or have restricted access to the hazard. - 5.
-Hoses be checked on a regular basis for cuts, bulges, or other damage.
+All hose connectors shall be the quick disconnect pressure release type with a "safety chain/cable". - 4.
+Wear personal protective equipment such as eye protection and face shields and ensure other workers in the area are made aware of or have restricted access to the hazard. - 5.
+Hoses are to be checked on a regular basis for cuts, bulges, or other damage.
 Ensure that defective hoses are repaired or replaced immediately. - 6.
-A proper pressure regulator and relief device be in the system to ensure that correct operating pressures are maintained. - 7.
-The correct air supply hoses be used for the tool/equipment being used. - 8.
-The equipment be properly maintained per the manufacturer's requirements. - 9.
+A proper pressure regulator and relief device shall be in the system to ensure that correct operating pressures are maintained. - 7.
+The correct air hoses to be used for the tool/equipment being used. - 8.
+The equipment must be properly maintained per the manufacturer's requirements. - 9.
 Follow manufacturer's general instructions and comply with legislated safety requirements.

-Concrete Foundations
+SAFE WORK PRACTICES Concrete Foundations